greenpolo/BraiAn/docs/braian-python.md

 The `braian` package wants to help neuroscientists in three main tasks.
 For each of them, we designed a dedicated sub-module:

 * [`braian`](api-braian.md): intended for importing brain data from different sources (e.g. QuPath) and checking data integrity against a brain atlas ontology.
-It can also prepare the data in cohorts/groups and projects;
+It can also prepare the data in cohorts/groups and experiments;
 * [`braian.stats`](api-stats.md): intended for brain data normalization, aggregation and group and markers statistical analysis;
 * [`braian.plot`](api-plot.md): intended for brain data visualisation, in an interactive intuitive manner.